Stirling Silliphant: Film

 Silliphant wrote or co-wrote 47 feature films, including Maracaibo (produced and directed by and starring Cornel Wilde); the Jacques Tourneur noir Nightfall; Village of the Damned; the Charles Bronson spy thriller Telefon; The Liberation of L.B.
-Jones (director William Wyler's final film); The Killer Elite (directed by Sam Peckinpah); the Dirty Harry crime drama The Enforcer; The Towering Inferno, nominated for the Academy Award for Best Picture (1974); and the arm wrestling story Over the Top (the latter with its star Sylvester Stallone).
+Jones (director William Wyler's final film); The Killer Elite (directed by Sam Peckinpah); the Dirty Harry crime drama The Enforcer; The Towering Inferno, nominated for the Academy Award for Best Picture (1974); and the arm wrestling story Over the Top (starring Sylvester Stallone).

 In addition to the Academy Award, In the Heat of the Night also earned Silliphant an Edgar Award from the Mystery Writers of America, for Best Motion Picture Screenplay.
 He helped to pull film concepts together.
 He penned the screenplay for Shaft in Africa, the third film in the Shaft series.
 With Chatrichalerm Yukol, he co-wrote the screenplay to the 1994 Thai action film, Salween.

 He was a close friend of Bruce Lee, under whom he studied martial arts.
 Lee was featured in the Silliphant-penned detective movie Marlowe and four episodes of the series Longstreet.
 Silliphant reportedly recommended Lee for action choreography work.
 They had been working on a philosophical martial arts script, The Silent Flute (later known as Circle of Iron), which was to star Lee and James Coburn, and the pre-production even went to the extent of all three going to India on an unsuccessful location hunt.
 India was selected because Warner Brothers could not repatriate money their films generated in India due to foreign exchange regulations.
 The Siliphant, Coburn and Lee project was greenlit on the condition that the film would be shot in India to use the money unused in Warner's India accounts.

 Silliphant's last screenplay was for the 1995 film The Grass Harp.